SleekDiamond41/Observation/README.md

 import UIKit
 import Observation

-class Person {
+class Person {}
-    var name = ""
-}

 // conformance
 extension Person: Observable {
 	enum ObservationEvent: String, Event {	// alternatively "Observation.Event"
 		case willUpdate
 		case didUpdate
 	}
 }

 class ViewController: UIViewController {
 	var person: Person?
 	var token: Token<Person>? // alternatively "Observation.Token<Person>?"

 	func viewDidLoad() {
 		super.viewDidLoad()

 		token = person?.when(.didUpdate) { [weak self] (p) in
 			guard let self = self else { return }
 			self.person = p
 			self.refreshUI()
 		}
 	}

 	func refreshUI() {
 		// do things
 	}
 }
 ```

 ## Why
 NotificationCenter is a robust and powerful tool, but its API can be more difficult to interact with than beneficial.
-Observation wraps the convoluted nature of NotificationCenter into a clean, flexible interaction.
+Observation wraps the complexity of NotificationCenter into a clean, flexible interaction.
 Observation is not meant to replace NotificationCenter; it is meant to make it easier to use for the majority of use cases.

 ## How
 Observation is currently backed by NotificationCenter, but that may be subject to change.